 - Consult your doctor for CPAP treatment (continuous positive airway pressure)

 - Make the bed comfortable

 - Make sleeping on your back uncomfortable – sew a tennis ball to the back of your night shirt or pajama top; it’s actually a popular remedy

 - And this one sounds crazy, but try singing or playing an instrument; the exercise will strengthen throat muscles and firm up soft throat tissues

-Making some adjustments to your lifestyle will help you reduce snoring, improve the quality of your sleep, and give you the energy you need to live a healthier lifestyle.
+Making some adjustments to your lifestyle will help you reduce or stop habitual snoring, improve the quality of your sleep, and give you the energy you need to live a healthier lifestyle.